madgod87/bankura2block-clone/README.md

-# Bankura2Block Website Clone
+# Krishnagar-I Development Block Website

-A full-stack React application cloning the Bankura2Block website with responsive design and colorful UI.
+A full-stack React application for the Krishnagar-I Development Block government website with responsive design and colorful UI.

 ## Project Structure